Be careful when selecting a tax return preparer

-Never have your refund (or any portion of your refund) direct-deposited into an account under the preparer’s control.
-Although you can split your refund among up to three different accounts, a preparer is not authorized to have your refund deposited into an account under his or her control.
-(See IRS Form 8888, Allocation of Refund (Including Savings Bond Purchases)
+Never have your refund or any portion of your refund direct deposited into an account under the return preparer’s control.
+Although you can split your refund among up to three different bank accounts, a return preparer isn't authorized to have your refund deposited into an account under his or her control, even if you owe the preparer a fee for preparing your tax return.

-No matter how you find out you’re the victim of preparer fraud or misconduct, you need to take the following steps:
+No matter how you find out you’re the victim of return preparer fraud or misconduct, you need to take the following steps:

 - Fill out IRS Form 14157-A, Tax Return Preparer Fraud or Misconduct Affidavit.
 This form will outline the other documents you need to submit to the IRS, which include:

 - IRS Form 14157, Complaint: Tax Return Preparer